migalabs/goteth/README.md

 - transactions: requests transaction receipts from the execution layer (activates block metrics)

 ### Running the tool
 To execute the tool, you can simply modify the `.env` file with your own configuration.
-The `.env` file first exports all the variables as system environment variables, and then uses them as arguments when calling the tool.

 *Running the tool (configurable in the `.env` file)*:
 ```
-make run
+docker-compose up
 ```

 *Available Commands*: